TusharKalyankar/OIDv4_Toolkit-Custom-YOLOv3-Dataset-Collector/README.md

 Your CUSTOM YOLO DATASET IS READY

-# 2.0 Community Contributions
-- [Denis Zuenko](https://github.com/zuenko) has added multithreading to the ToolKit and is currently working on the generalization and speeding up process of the labels creation
-- [Skylion007](https://github.com/Skylion007) has improved labels creation reducing the runtime from O(nm) to O(n).
-That massively speeds up label generation
-- [Alex March](https://github.com/hosaka) has added the limit option to the ToolKit in order to download only a maximum number of images of a certain class
-- [Michael Baroody](https://github.com/mbaroody) has fixed the toolkit's visualizer for multiword classes

 # Reference
 "[We don't need no bounding-boxes: Training object class detectors using only human verification](https://arxiv.org/abs/1602.08405)"Papadopolous et al., CVPR 2016.